chklopp/GARK/README.md

 ![HiFi image](https://github.com/chklopp/GARK/blob/feaeedc946eecbaf82b5511be213f24a528b5fbd/HiFi.png)

-This is the ONT histogram
+This is the ONT histogram :

 ![ONT image](https://github.com/chklopp/GARK/blob/feaeedc946eecbaf82b5511be213f24a528b5fbd/ONT.png)

 The ONT histogram shows kmers having ratios out of the awaited coverage.
-Right hand kmers are more present in the reads than in the genome and left hand kmers are more present in the genome than in the reads.
+Right hand kmers are more present in the reads than in the genome (repeat compression) and left hand kmers are more present in the genome than in the reads (repeat expension).

-ONT repeated kmer are less abundant the HiFi repeated kmers hinting at kmer which are not seen as repeated in ONT because they are very lowly present in the genome.
+ONT repeated kmers are less abundant than HiFi repeated kmers hinting at kmers which are not seen as repeated in ONT because they are very lowly present in the genome.